stett/stett.github.io/_drafts/2026-04-17-gpu-jacobi-solver-for-rigid-body-point-constraints.md

 I'm sticking with a specific, very simple constraint type for the scope of this derivation for concreteness, and so that it can immediately map to an actual simulation.

 The result?
-A _mostly_ stable chain of heavy looking beads:
+A _mostly_ stable chain of heavy-looking beads:

 <!-- excerpt -->